TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/availability-test-doesnt-detect-website-down.md

 ### My website has multiple instances that are geographically distributed

 If so, are all instances down?
-If not, then it is possible the availability test is pinging a “healthy” instance.
+If not, then it is possible the availability test is pinging a "healthy" instance.

 ### Check if you are running tests from at least 5 different locations